Essure Birth Control Side Effects

 Thousands of lawsuits filed against Bayer, Essure’s manufacturer, allege that the company was aware of Essure’s high risk for complications but failed to properly warn the public.

 If you or a loved one suffered side effects after being implanted with the Essure device, you may be eligible for a lawsuit.
-Contact our legal team today for a free case review.
+Contact our attorneys today for a free case review.

 Though Bayer advertised Essure as a less invasive alternative to tubal ligation, the device's side effects likely outweigh any benefits.

-By the end of 2016, the FDA received nearly 15,000 adverse event reports for Essure and 30 reports of death.
+By the end of 2017, the FDA received more than 25,000 adverse event reports for Essure and 40 reports of death.

 Common complications reported by women include: